-Professor Kenji Tomiki (富木 謙治 Tomiki Kenji, 1900–1979) gave the name Shōdōkan (昭道館) to the dojo he founded in Osaka where he researched and promoted his unique method and style of teaching Aikido after resigning as technical director of the Aikikai.
+Professor Kenji Tomiki (富木 謙治 Tomiki Kenji, 1900–1979) gave the name Shōdōkan (昭道館) to the dojo he founded in Osaka where he researched and promoted his unique method and style of teaching Aikido after resigning as a senior instructor of the Aikikai honbu.
 In deference to his wishes at the time not to have his name directly attached to his school, The term "Shodokan Aikido" was used in Japan to differentiate it from other schools of Aikido although informally many still referred to his school as "tomiki-ryu".

 Shodokan (昭道館) is translated as 'the place for identifying the way'.
 It is made up of three kanji characters.
 Sho (昭) meaning 'bright' or 'clear', do (道) meaning 'road' or 'way', and kan (館) meaning 'building' or 'hall'.
 The first character, sho, also comes from the name of the company that provided Tomiki Kenji with the space for his dojo and is the first kanji of the Showa period in which the dojo was established (1967).

 The logo used by the JAA (Japanese Aikido Association) is based on the symbol designed by Tomiki Kenji Shihan to represent the physiological and philosophical characteristics of Aikido as he saw them.
 The symbol represents the functions of fire (red) and water (blue) combined with limitless space, represented by the white area.
 The following is a translation of his explanation of how he arrived at the design.

 The original symbol form represents the dictum of the Kitō-ryū (起倒流) school of Jujitsu 'the scroll of heaven', which maintains that the okiru (ki) or 'rise' is the manifestation of yo, and that taoru (to) or 'fall' is the manifestation of in. reference: 'Aikido & Randori', Scott Albright, 2002